 Figure 3.
 The QIAseq Panel Expert Tools in the Toolbox.

 The QIAseq Panel Expert Toolbox contains a tool for upload of variants and detected fusions to QCI Interpret.
-This tool allows prefiltering in relation to genes, regions or variant types before upload.
+This tool allows filtering in relation to genes, regions or variant types before upload.
+The upload tool can be accessed directly from the QIAseq Panel Analysis guide.
 In order to use this functionality please contact sales to purchase a license for QCI Interpret.

 QIAGEN GeneRead Panels can be analyzed using a ready-to-use workflow that can identify and annotate variants in Targeted Amplicon Sequencing data generated with catalogue and custom GeneRead DNAseq Gene Panels.